Book Production

 2. The Seven Moons of Maali Almeida, by Shehan Karunatilaka, W.W.
 Norton & Company | 2022 Man Booker Prize

-This one’s a brief text but full of suspense and conflict, with an unfolding mystery to be solved throughout the book and an afterlife quest to be fulfilled.
+This blurb example is full of suspense and conflict, with an unfolding mystery to be solved throughout the book and an afterlife quest to be fulfilled.

 book blurb seven moons back cover